nimbix/jarvice-helm/KubernetesInstall.md

 #### Add node labels

 Label the `jarvice-system` nodes.
-If you do not wish to specifically delegate specific node for JARVICE application builds, add `k8s-worker-04` to the node list:
+If you do not wish to delegate a specific node for JARVICE application builds, add `k8s-worker-04` to the node list:
 ```bash